 The CPNP Foundation supports the Defining the Future Grant Program designed specifically for students/CPNP student chapters, residents, and fellows interested in psychiatric and neurologic pharmacy.
 This is an excellent opportunity to receive funding for a research project that will help define the future of neuropsychiatric pharmacy practice and improve the care of patients with psychiatric and neurologic disorders.

 To create a competitive selection process challenging students and residents to research innovative and cutting-edge practices that will impact the care of patients into the future, to share this work within the field of pharmacy, and to provide financial support to achieve these outcomes.

-Grant applications are accepted annually May-August, and up to three applicants are awarded $1500 each to fund their research project and poster presentation.
-Depending on the number of suitable applications, not all the grants may be awarded.
+Grant applications are accepted annually May-August.
+For the 2020 grant cycle, up to four applicants will be awarded grants up to $1500 each to fund their research project and poster presentation.

-Andrew Kluemper, PharmD, University of Colorado Health & Anschutz and Lowry Internal Medicine Clinics, will conduct a project entitled “Effect of Primary Care Provider Stigma on Appropriate PHQ-9 Administration.”
+Andrew Kluemper, PharmD, University of Colorado Health & Anschutz and Lowry Internal Medicine Clinics, conducted a project entitled “Effect of Primary Care Provider Stigma on Appropriate PHQ-9 Administration.”

 Samantha Themas, PharmD, Memorial Outpatient Behavioral Health Center, will research “Effect of Clinical Pharmacy Specialist Intervention on Metabolic Markers in Patients Receiving Long-acting Antipsychotic Injections.”